 Affordable apartment housing lottery listings are now accepting applications.
 Studio, 1BR, 2BR and 3BR units are available.
 Join our Guest List to receive affordable rental apartment leads in your INBOX.

-Deals are for extremely-low, low and moderate incomes.
 AFFORDABLE rents and affordable home prices are set by government policy.
-Your income cannot exceed AMI ranges to qualify for income-restricted units.
-This usually means you are eligible to purchase condos with an income of $48-$55,000 a year and you are eligible to rent these reduced price units when your income is below $68,000 a year.
-Household income can be HIGHER within AMI limits if multiple members in your household earn income.
+Your income cannot exceed AMI ranges to qualify.
+This usually means you are eligible to purchase condos with an income of $48-$55,000 a year.
+Household income can be higher than $81,000 to qualify in some buildings like THE BEVERLY, where some units allow for 120% of AMI, while the market rate units are still much higher.

 Housing offers have PREFERENCES and FIXED RENTAL or PURCHASE PRICES set by policy.
-Renters in public housing pay 30% of their incomes.
-Renters with Section 8 vouchers and other housing program vouchers see price reductions.
+Renters in public housing pay just 30% of their incomes.
+Renters with Section 8 vouchers and other housing program vouchers see price controls but many times a landlord will adjust the rent higher than the voucher will cover and you'llhave to make up the difference.

 You will notice that income restricted rents and affordable rated rents can start as low as $400 a month for STUDIOS.
 1 Bedroom rentals typically are $950 - $1350.
 Rents hover around $1,500 for a 3BR.
-There are tens of thousands of income-restricted rental units available across the state.
-Request the Lead package above and apply to them.
+There are tens of thousands of affordable and income-restricted rental units available across the state.

 There are a lot of people submitting applications to property managers for every housing lottery they hold.
 Demand for low rent and below market home sales prices is higher than ever!
 But, a double-digit percentage of applicants are seeing their applications trashed due to missing and incomplete information.